The missing proof of Paley's theorem about lacunary coefficients: Analysing our method

 \begin{theorem} Let~$K$ be a subset of the group~$\Z$, and let~$f \in L^1(\T)$.
 If~$\hat f$ vanishes on~$\Schur((k_j))$ for some enumeration~$(k_j)$ of~$K$, then

 \end{theorem}

-Again, there is no requirement that~$K$ be strongly lacunary or that it be enumerated in increasing order.
+Again, there is no requirement that~$K$ be strongly lacunary, or that it be enumerated in increasing order.
 In many cases,~$\Schur((k_j))$ overlaps with~$K$, and the hypothesis in the theorem then forces~$\hat f$ to vanish on that overlap.
-When~$K$ is strongly lacunary and enumerated in increasing order, no such overlap can occur, because~$\Schur((k_j))$ is then included in the set of negative integers.
+When~$K$ is strongly lacunary and enumerated in increasing order, however, no such overlap can occur, because~$\Schur((k_j))$ is then included in the strictly negative cone.
 In most cases, that inclusion is strict, and Theorem~\ref{th:S(K)} sharpens Theorem~\ref{th:Paley}.

-As in Section~\ref{sec:totalize}, we can extend this to Fourier coefficients of measures.
-We can also replace~$\Schur((k_j))$ by a significantly smaller set, at the cost of using a larger constant in inequality~(\ref{eq:S((k_j))}).
-Let~$S((k_j))$ consist of all integers~$m$ with representations~\eqref{eq:epsilons} in which the coefficients~$\varepsilon_{j'}$ belong to the set~$\{-1, 0, 1\}$ and satisfy the four conditions for membership of~$m$ in~$\Schur((k_j))$.
-Extend these notions to abelian groups.
+As in Remark~\ref{rm:To trig polys}, Theorem~\ref{th:S(K)} extends, with the same constant~$2$, to Fourier coefficients of measures.
+One can also replace~$\Schur((k_j))$ by a significantly smaller set, at the cost of using a larger constant in inequality~(\ref{eq:S((k_j))}).
+Let~$S((k_j))$ consist of all integers~$m$ with at least one representation~\eqref{eq:epsilons} in which the coefficients~$\varepsilon_{j'}$ belong to the set~$\{-1, 0, 1\}$ and satisfy the four conditions for membership of~$m$ in~$\Schur((k_j))$.

+Consider the corresponding notion on abelian groups.
 Recall the definition of the set~$\Riesz(K)$ in Section~\ref{sec:totalize}.
 Clearly,

-We derive the following statement in the next section.
+The following statement is proved in the next section.

 \begin{theorem} Let~$K$ be a subset of a discrete abelian group with dual~$G$, and let~$\mu$ be a regular Borel measure on~$G$.
-If~$\hat \mu$ vanishes on~$\Schur((\gamma_j))$ for some enumeration~$(\gamma_j)$ of~$K$, then
+If~$\hat \mu$ vanishes on~$S((\gamma_j))$ for some enumeration~$(\gamma_j)$ of~$K$, then

 \end{theorem}